 The Hidden Sugars: Health Foods That Could Harm Your Teeth

-In today’s health-conscious world, many of us are making concerted efforts to eat better and live more wholesome lives.
+In today’s health-conscious world, many of us are making a concerted effort to eat better and lead more wholesome lives.
 We scrutinise food labels and choose products marketed as “healthy” or “natural.”
 Yet despite these good intentions, our teeth may still be exposed to damage from an unexpected source – hidden sugars in foods commonly perceived as healthy.

 At Sydney Holistic Dental Centre, we regularly see patients who are diligent about their health yet puzzled by persistent dental issues.
 Often, the culprit lies in these concealed sugars that, while flying under the radar, can significantly impact oral health and contribute to tooth decay.